 To supplement my education, I plan on a pursuing a mixture of internships on cybersecurity teams (primarily at risk analysis firms or public institutions like the DOJ), research projects in math or computer science, and editorial apprenticeships either with particular writers or in more formal programs at respected magazines or newspapers.
-Hopefully, I’ll be able to develop a strong foundation in practical cybersecurity as well as investigative journalism.
+The goal is to develop a strong foundation in practical cybersecurity as well as investigative journalism.